top of page

 Frequently Asked Questions (Religious Life)

-I have been asked many questions by friends and family about the process of entering religious life.
-These may help others interested or just curious about the process...
+These may help others interested in or just curious about the process...

-The order that I belong to (Sisters of St Joseph of the Sacred Heart) and many other apostolic congregations do not require that members wear a habit.
-Some more conservative and monastic-based congregations do still wear the traditional habit.
-The Sisters of St Joseph wear 'regular' clothes.
-Sisters basically dress simply.
-The reason for this is that Sisters want to be 'with' people.
-We are all called to holiness, we walk the same streets that everyone else does and believe in being part of the community.
+The Sisters of Saint Joseph of the Sacred Heart and many other apostolic congregations do not require members to wear a habit.
+Some more conservative and monastic-based congregations do wear the traditional habit.
+The Sisters of St Joseph wear 'regular' clothes and dress simply.
+This is because Sisters want to be 'with' people.
+We are all called to holiness; we walk the same streets that everyone else does and believe in being part of the community.
 Sisters will wear a broach or necklace with a symbol that represents their congregation.

 This short video also answers some common questions about > Sisters, Nuns, habits and even toothbrushes!